jaymzh/sugarjar/README.md

 latest.
 That's why `sj feature` defaults to creating a branch against what we call "most master".
 That is, `upstream/master` if it exists, otherwise `origin/master` if that exists, otherwise `master`.
-You can pass in an additional arguement to base it off of something else.
+You can pass in an additional argument to base it off of something else.

 ```shell
 $ git branch